Congratulations! You are already on the fast-track to success by seeking advising!

 - any syllabi or other materials that help to substantiate your case.

-If the adjustment is approved, send the following information to Ashley Beasley, so that she can complete the form she will send to the Associate Dean:
+If the adjustment is approved, send the following information to Becca Wolf, so that she can complete the form she will send to the Associate Dean:

 - your student number